PW-SEA-CoDe/IDM-R3F/README.md

 web application for exploring an architectural design model.
 It uses React Three Fiber to bridge the gap between Three.js and React.

-This repository is intended to be merged into this [project](https://github.com/pw-sea-code/interactivedesignmodels), as an example using the React/React Three Fiber frameworks to create UI/interactive components.
+This repository is a part of this  [project](https://github.com/pw-sea-code/interactivedesignmodels), as an example using the React/React Three Fiber frameworks to create UI/interactive components.

 ## 🚀 Quickstart

-The ```examples``` subfolder contains a variety of example Three.js web applications split into categories based upon framework/library choices.
-Within each, there are UI components to pull into fresh applications, as well as helper functions for loading models, adding environmental effects, and manipulating cameras, lighting, etc.

 ### Cloning & Install
 You can clone the examples to your local machine using the following commands (from within your desired directory):